Technics SL-1200: SL-1200

 The SL-1200 was introduced in 1972 as an evolution of the popular SL-1100.
-It was dubbed "The Middle Class Player System".
+It was dubbed "The Middle Class Player System."
 It was released in two versions: the SL-1200 and the SL-120.
 The SL-1200 included a tonearm section, while the SL-120 did not.

 MK2 models (1979-2010)

 The SL-1200 Mark 2 was introduced in 1979 as an update to the SL-1200.
-It was dubbed "The Middle Class Quartz Direct Drive".
+It was dubbed "The Middle Class Quartz Direct Drive": the main technical improvement over the MK1 series was that the electronic braking system, when reducing speed, exhibited response times identical to those observed during acceleration.

+This characteristic made the entire MK2 series particularly well suited for the “pitch riding” technique used by DJs to beatmatch two records.
 It soon found its way into discos as well as radio stations for airplay because of its vibration-damping ability and resistance to feedback, and eventually became popular with pioneering hip-hop DJs.
 Following their established formula, Technics offered different model numbers in Europe: the 1200 (silver) and the 1210 (matte black), which were equipped with switchable dual voltage (110V or 220V) power supplies.
 Initially, there were only silver models (all named 1200 MK2) in the official distribution in Japan and the US, single voltage of 100V/120V accordingly.
 However, later the 1200 was available in both silver and matte black finishes (in Japan, the introduction of the MK3 in 1989 marked the first official introduction of a black version).

-Since 1997, the MK2 has had the pitch slide potentiometer changed from 6-pin to 8-pin mounting with part number SFDZ122N11 and later from 20k ohm to 22k ohm, part number SFDZ122N11-1, up until late 1996.
-After which, part number SFDZ122N11-2 was the preferred option, featuring a ±0.5 mm quartz travel lock, much shorter than previous versions.
-This adjustment resulted in a slightly larger null point on the center voltage tap, effectively eliminating the quartz lock conflict.

-The earlier MK2 models, produced between 1978 and approximately 1983, also have a different construction in the rubber base of the turntable.
-These turntables were made with a base that was completely rubber, whereas the newer version consists of two separate parts: a rubber exterior and a Bakelite inlay, which was implemented for ease of access when disassembling.